Infant Sleeping Guidelines

 It’s so easy to spend all day, every day staring into your newborn’s eyes and counting their fingers and toes.
 But there’s a reason why “rest when your baby rests” is some of the most-shared parent advice out there (you might even be sick of hearing it by now!).Mother and baby sleeping after c-section | babybay bedside sleepers

-This is helpful advice for sleep-deprived new parents in general, but as your body recovers from the c-section it becomes even more important to make rest a priority.
+This is helpful advice for sleep-deprived new parents in general, but as your body recovers from the C-section it becomes even more important to make rest a priority.

 (Remember: a cesarean section is major abdominal surgery that requires some healing time, even if 1 in 3 babies in the US are born this way.)